dgryski/go-perfbook/performance.md

 ## Assembly
 * Stuff about writing assembly code for Go
+* replace as little as possible to make an impact
+* very important to benchmark: improvements can be huge (10x for go-highway) zero (go-speck),  or even slower (no inlining)
 * always have pure-Go version (noasm build tag): testing,
 * brief intro to syntax
 * calling convention